ajfisher/ajfisher.me/src/content/posts/2012-11-20-a-clickster-fail-of-epic-proportions.md

 Australia was late to the ecommerce party.
 With an industrial boom that kept customers purchasing in store at inflated rates and high shipping costs holding off international competition they had it easy until the GFC and the resources slump.
 Since then they have woefully mis-invested in their ecommerce platforms.
 They bought into the sales hype of platforms like Magento and WebSphere Commerce from consultants that have been all too eager to get reseller fees and provide little value or experience alongside it.

 Most Australian retailers have shown little more than disdain for the channel.
-Staffing has been a nightmare - with juniors recruited because they are young, use Facebook  and "get" the Internet.
-Never mind that they had no experience and as a result, no ability to judge whether what their agencies or vendors were telling them was correct or a good idea.
+Staffing has been a nightmare - with juniors recruited because they are young, use Facebook  and "get" the Internet. <b>Never mind that they had no experience</b> and as a result, no ability to judge whether what their agencies or vendors were telling them was correct or a good idea.

 And then there was click frenzy - an organisation that hyped its ability to drive sales for lagging retailers yet was totally unproven.
 An organisation who outwardly presented such a level of arrogance in the face of what they were attempting that it can only be called hubris.